reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 # Conclusion

-You often need not use application events, but it can be handy to know that they exist.
-It is good to use events when you want to pass on the processing to another thread (example: sending an email on some task completion) or in case, you do not want the outcome for further processing and also with events, TDD will be easy.
+You often don't use application events, but it can be handy to know that they exist.
+Both events and method calls fits for different situations.
+With method call its like making assertion that, no matter what the state of modules are, they need to know this event happened.
+With events you just say this event occured and which modules get notified is not my concern.
+It is good to use events when you want to pass on the processing to another thread (example: sending an email on some task completion).
+Also for test driven development events comes in handy.